-The principal does not benefit directly from compliance nor from fining the agent.
-Fines are interpreted as remedial actions that negatively impact the agent.11 To ensure that the principal is willing to bear the inspections costs, assume that, when the relationship breaks down, i.e. the agent exits or ceases to exert effort, the principal suffers cost \bar{K} .
-We assume throughout that the bound \bar{K} is large enough such that it exceeds the expected inspection costs necessary to incentivize the agent.12
+The principal does not benefit directly from compliance or from fining the agent.
+Fines are interpreted as remedial actions that negatively impact the agent.
+To ensure that the principal is willing to bear the inspection costs, assume that when the relationship breaks down, i.e., the agent exits or ceases to exert effort, the principal suffers $\cot \bar{K}$.
+We assume throughout that the bound \bar{K} is large enough such that it exceeds the expected inspection costs necessary to incentivize the agent.
+12